polkadot-developers/knowledgebase/current/getting-started/glossary.md

 ## Approval Voting

-Voting system where voter can vote for as many candidates as desired.
-The candidate with highest overall amount of votes wins.
+Voting system where voters can vote for as many candidates as desired.
+The candidate with the highest overall amount of votes wins.
 Notably:

 - voting for all candidates is exactly equivalent to voting for none; and